ChaseNaidoo/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 - Displays Fizz when the number is multiple of 5
 - Displays Buzz when the number is a multiple of 5
 - Otherwise, displays the number in a list format

+# 100-read_and_cut
+- Bash script that displays the content of the file /etc/passwd.
+- Your script should only display:
+  - username
+  - user id
+  - Home directory path for the user

+# 101-tell_the_story_of_passwd
+- Bash script that displays the content of the file /etc/passwd, using the while loop + IFS.

+# 102-lets_parse_apache_logs
+- Bash script that displays the visitor IP along with the HTTP status code from the Apache log file.

+# 103-dig_the-data
+- Bash script that groups visitors by IP and HTTP status code, and displays this data.